Mileage in Two wheelers – Proven & useful tips

 7. Motorcycle chain maintenance & tension adjustment is vital

 Regular lubing and chain slack must be checked according to your area, depending on environmental conditions.
-Lubing is needed more frequently in dusty and urban conditions.
+Lubing is needed more frequently in dusty and urban situations.
 Also, chain slack should be tight enough because it affects power delivery from the engine to the rear wheel.

 8. Do modification with utmost care